-in the month of Thaxios12.
+In addition, the polis planned to sacrifice to the kings on several occasions.
+First, they ought to lead bulls towards the Soteres' precinct during the Hecatomb and to sacrifice them in the same way as to Apollo 10.
+Similarly, the inscription prescribes that the people of Aigai should sacrifice a bull in the month of Seleukeion in the same way as the sacrifice offered to Apollo in the month of Thaxios 11.
 Those sacrifices are the ritual expression of the concept of isotheoi timai mentioned above.
-Additional monthly sacrifices were prescribed on the day when the city regained its freedom13.
-A priest, chosen from among the citizens, was responsible for these sacrifices together with the timouchoi, in addition to the preliminary rites ($\kappa \alpha \tau \alpha \rho \xi \epsilon \tau \alpha$) to be accomplished on the Soteres' altar at every assembly, in the same way as for the other gods14.
+Additional monthly sacrifices were prescribed on the day when the city regained its freedom 12.
+A priest, chosen from among the citizens, was responsible for these sacrifices together with the timouchoi, in addition to the preliminary rites (κατάρξεται) to be accomplished on the Soteres' altar at every assembly, in the same way as for the other gods 13.

-Further cultic honours include the recitation of prayers to the Soteres by the hierokerux at every public sacrifice15, and libations poured by magistrates accompanied by the offering of incense, the recitation of prayers, and the singing of a paean by the winner of the musical contest16.
+Further cultic honours include the recitation of prayers to the Soteres by the hierokerux at every public sacrifice 14, and libations poured by magistrates accompanied by the offering of incense, the recitation of prayers, and the singing of a paean by the winner of the musical contest 15.
 Seleukos and Antiochos were also the object of civic honours: the polis created two tribes named Seleukis and Antiochis, and named a month Seleukeion.
-They furthermore decreed to rebuild two public buildings, the prytaneion and the strategion, and to rename them after the two kings17.
+They